 Please contact us for pricing.

 Trusting a physician to give safe and effective results can be daunting for many.
-Laser and procedure trained dermatologists and registered nurses at Cutis Clinic are equipped with the expertise and the latest technology to offer optimal results to all of our clients.
+Laser and procedure trained dermatologists and registered nurses at Cutis Clinic are equipped with the expertise and the latest technology to offer optimal results to all of our patients.

 Call Cutis Clinic direct on (07) 3088 6985 to make an appointment.

 Fractionated photo-rejuvenation has combined two great treatments to give compounded results.
-Fractionated laser gives me the ability to fine-tune treatment parameters and acknowledge the client’s available downtime, as well as enabling me to concentrate on the more resistant areas of pigmentation.
+Fractionated laser gives me the ability to fine-tune treatment parameters and acknowledge the patient’s available downtime, as well as enabling me to concentrate on the more resistant areas of pigmentation.

-Fractionated photo-rejuvenation has also given us the opportunity to effectively and safely address pigmentation issues in darker skin types including our Asian and Latino clients.
+Fractionated photo-rejuvenation has also given us the opportunity to effectively and safely address pigmentation issues in darker skin types including our Asian and Latino patients.
 The use of BBL alone is relatively contra-indicative in these skin types; however, fractionated laser opens up avenues that were once closed.

 In summary, this treatment is a safe and excellent method for the treatment of the vast majority of pigmented skin conditions, including freckles, solar hyperpigmentation and age spots.